jmacgregor-accenture/event-driven-checkout-system/README.md

 Purchases not fitting the description of the special are sold at the per-unit price unless a markdown price has also been advertised.

 ## Requirements
-* Your solution should have an API to configure the above kinds of prices, specials and markdowns.
-Instead of UPC or SKU codes, you may simply use strings such as "ground beef" or "soup" to describe what has been scanned or entered. **NOTE:** The term "API" simply refers to a collection of logical function calls exposed by your application.
-It does not necessarily imply something like a REST API.
+* Use the dictionaries provided in the "data" folder.
+* Items and weights will be relayed from the checkout hardware via events.
+  * You should not worry about implementation of the IScannerSystem, a combination scanner and scale
+  * A limited interface has been provided by the hardware team to allow you to test drive your application
-* It should repeatedly accept a scanned item or item and weight through an API call.
+* It should repeatedly accept a scanned item or item and weight.
 It must keep an accurate current total through the process.
 * Clerks make mistakes.
 They need to be able to remove items from an order, immediately correcting the current total.
 * You are not responsible for the display system or printing a receipt; only calculating the pre-tax total.
 The display system or receipt may query your code for the total.
 * Your solution must not use a database.
 Everything will fit in memory.